-There are many successful approaches to managing constipation and straightforward lifestyle changes to diet and exercise can make a real difference.
-There are also a variety of treatment options available and health professionals, including your MS specialist nurse, GP and continence services can work with you to find the ones that are right for you.
+There are many successful approaches to managing constipation.
+Straightforward lifestyle changes to diet and exercise can make a real difference.
+There are also a variety of treatment options available, such as laxatives, rectal stimulants and transanal irrigation.

 What is constipation?

-Constipation is defined as passing hard stools (people also call them poo or faeces) with excessive effort usually less than three times a week.
-This can be accompanied by bloating of your abdomen and discomfort, tiredness and fatigue, and a loss of appetite.
+Constipation is defined as passing hard stools (people also call them poo or faeces) with excessive effort, usually less than three times a week.
+It can be accompanied by abdominal bloating and discomfort, tiredness and fatigue, and a loss of appetite.

-It's not fully understood how and why constipation happens in MS but research has identified a number of factors which may be involved and can be experienced at the same time.
+It's not fully understood how and why constipation happens in MS. Research has identified several contributing factors which may be experienced at the same time.

-Sluggish bowel occurs in some people with MS where waste travels through the colon more slowly.
-As one of the functions of the colon is to reabsorb water, the longer it takes for waste to travel through the colon (known as transit time), the harder and smaller your stools become.
+Sluggish bowel – In some people with MS, waste travels through the colon more slowly.
+One of the functions of the colon is to reabsorb water.
+Therefore, the longer it takes for waste to travel through the colon (known as transit time), the harder and smaller your stools become.

-Reduced sensation in the back passage (rectum) can lead to a loss in awareness that you need to empty your bowel, so that stools remain in the back passage for longer.
-This can make constipation worse and potentially result in overflow incontinence.
-This is where loose, diarrhoea-like fluid passes around a hard plug of impacted stool.
+Reduced sensation in the back passage (rectum) – This can make you less aware that you need to empty your bowel.
+Poo that remains in the back passage for longer can make constipation worse and result in overflow incontinence.
+This is where loose, diarrhoea-like fluid passes around a hard plug of impacted poo.

-For people with MS studies have shown that up to seven out of ten people experience constipation.
+For people with MS, studies have shown that up to seven in ten people experience constipation.
 Constipation is also common in the general population with estimates that one to two people in ten are affected, and this increases as people get older.

 Eating regularly is good stimulation for your bowels.
-The most active time for the reflex that helps to empty the bowel is around half an hour after a meal, and the response is strongest after breakfast.
+The most active time for the reflex that helps to empty the bowel is around half an hour after a meal.
+The response is strongest after breakfast.
 Skipping meals, especially breakfast, can lead to a sluggish or irregular bowel.

-Making sure you have enough fibre in your diet can make a positive difference to constipation and even reduce the need for bowel medications such as laxatives.
+Making sure you have enough fibre in your diet can make a positive difference to constipation.
+It can even reduce the need for bowel medications, such as laxatives.
 Most adults in the general population don't eat enough fibre – the recommended daily amount is 30g.

 Any fibre should be increased gradually to avoid abdominal bloating or wind, and fluids should be increased alongside this.